of sustainability and development.

 the ethics of economics & business?

 A think tank consisting of young economists will undertake various activities to gain input and based on that, produce a report.
 As with all activities and documents that are part of the consultation, this will serve as input for the final consultation report written under the auspices of prof. dr. Jan-Peter Balkenende, former Prime Minister of the Netherlands.
-More information on the activities of the Think Tank will be added soon.

 Sam de Muijnck is researcher at Our New Economy and chairman of the Future Generations Think Tank.
 Next to this, he is currently writing a book on how to reform economics education together with Joris Tieleman named Economy Studies: A New Vision for Economics Education.
 Earlier Sam was the chairman of the Dutch branch of the international student movement Rethinking Economics.
 He followed his undergraduate economics and honours program at the Radboud University in Nijmegen, interdisciplinary research master at the University of Amsterdam, and his internship with the economic advisors of the Ministry of Finance of the Netherlands.
 Besides his economics activities, Sam is a breakdance teacher and hip-hop artist.